SkoolNotes/Taproot/2020ENG201/KBENG201HoDLitAnalysisEssay.md

 * Option 1: motif
     * needs to be more than what is presented in class
-    * Recommend to analyze a character in change
-        * change is easier to track
+    * recommend to analyze a character in change => change is easier to track
+* Option 2: moment
+    * close reading + language
+    * analyze in detail
-        * so
+        *